 Ditch the skillet and stove top, and follow this recipe to make perfectly crispy air fryer bacon in a matter of minutes!
 It’s definitely the healthier option while not compromising in taste or texture.
 Plus it is an easy way to make the best bacon – bacon in air fryer just might become one of your new favorite things and you may never cook bacon the traditional way again.

-Using the air fryer to cook bacon strips frees you up in the kitchen to focus on other elements of your breakfast or any other dish that requires the addition of crispy bacon pieces, like these delicious egg salad sandwiches.
+Using the air fryer to cook bacon strips frees you up in the kitchen to focus on other elements of your breakfast or any other dish that requires the addition of crispy bacon pieces, like these air fryer jalapeño poppers or this chicken bacon ranch casserole.

 You’ll also be happy to know that cooking your bacon in the air fryer helps to eliminate unwanted oil splattering which means less cleaning up and more time for other things.
 If crisp bacon is what you’re after, the air fryer is so much better than microwave bacon.